Children playing in snow We all need nature - and nature needs you! Make your tax-deductible gift today. Click to donate.

 Both the red and grey foxes are omnivorous and are opportunistic feeders.
 Their primary foods are rabbits, squirrels, birds, small rodents, eggs, insects, fruit, vegetation, and dead animals.
 If foraging and hunting have been plentiful, foxes will cache (store) the excess food for later.
 Foxes have been observed digging up their cache, inspecting it, and reburying it in another spot.

 Foxes are the only animal known to use the earth’s magnetic field for hunting.
 They use it to judge the distance and direction of their prey to make a more accurate pounce.
-When listening for prey underground, the angle of the sound matches the slope of the earth’s magnetic field telling the fox the distance it is away from its prey.
+When listening for prey underground, the fox waits until the angle of the sound matches the slope of the earth’s magnetic field telling the fox the distance it is away from its prey.
 The fox then knows exactly how far to pounce to land upon it.

 A red fox jumping in the air looking straight down.
 There is snow and dead vegetation below the fox.